pyg-team/pytorch_geometric/docs/source/modules/explain.rst

 Philoshopy
 ----------

-This module provides a set of tools to explain the predictions of a :class:`torch_geometric.nn.model`  or to explain the underlying phenomenon of a dataset (see the `"GraphFramEx: Towards Systematic Evaluation of Explainability Methods for Graph Neural Networks" <https://arxiv.org/abs/2206.09677>`_ paper for more details).
+This module provides a set of tools to explain the predictions of a PyG model or to explain the underlying phenomenon of a dataset (see the `"GraphFramEx: Towards Systematic Evaluation of Explainability Methods for Graph Neural Networks" <https://arxiv.org/abs/2206.09677>`_ paper for more details).

-We represent explanations using the :class:`Explanation` class, which is a :class:`~torch_geometric.data.Data` object containing masks for the nodes, edges, features and any attributes of the data.
+We represent explanations using the :class:`torch_geometric.explain.Explanation` class, which is a :class:`~torch_geometric.data.Data` object containing masks for the nodes, edges, features and any attributes of the data.

-The :class:`~torch_geometric.explain.Explainer` class is designed to handle all explainability parameters:
+The :class:`torch_geometric.explain.Explainer` class is designed to handle all explainability parameters:

 - which algorithm from the :class:`torch_geometric.explain.algorithm` module to use (*e.g.*, :class:`~torch_geometric.explain.algorithm.GNNExplainer`)
-- the different type of masks for node and edges :obj:`mask` (e.g. :obj:`mask="none"` or :obj:`mask="attributes"`)
+- the different type of masks for node and edges (*e.g.*, :obj:`mask="object"` or :obj:`mask="attributes"`)
-- any postprocessing of the masks (e.g. :obj:`threshold = "topk"` or :obj:`threshold = "hard"`)
+- any postprocessing of the masks (*e.g.*, :obj:`threshold="topk"` or :obj:`threshold="hard"`)

 This class allows the user to easily compare different explainability methods and to easily switch between different types of masks, while making sure the high-level framework stays the same.